 Several airports serve the state including Evansville Regional Airport, Fort Wayne International Airport, Indianapolis International Airport and South Bend International Airport.

-Indianapolis is the capital of Indiana; it is the second most populous city in the Midwest.
-Indianapolis is within a single-day's drive of 70 percent of the nation's population, lending to its nickname as the "Crossroads of America."
-The largest industries include wholesale trade, administrative, support, scientific and technical services, health sciences, transportation and warehousing.
+The capital of Indiana is no doubt first on your mind.
+With over 864,000 people, it’s the first city everyone else wants as well, making it highly competitive.
+It is also the second most populous city in the entire Midwest US.
 The city’s major exports include pharmaceuticals, motor vehicle parts, medical equipment and supplies, engine and power equipment, and aircraft products and parts.
 Indianapolis is also a major center for motorsports, including the Indianapolis 500.

 Four Interstate Highways intersect Indianapolis, I-65, I-69, I-70, and I-74.
 Two auxiliary Interstate Highways are located in the metropolitan area, Interstate 465 and Interstate 865.
 Indianapolis International Airport serves the area.
 The airport is home to the second largest FedEx Express hub in the world, IND ranks as the sixth busiest U.S. airport in terms of air cargo, it handled over 1 million tons in 2015.
 Railroads in the area include CSX Transportation, Indiana Southern Railroad and Hoosier Heritage Port Authority.

-Fort Wayne is served by Interstate 69, which runs south to Indianapolis and north to the Canada–United States border at Port Huron, Michigan.
+If you are looking to do business in North America and considering Indianapolis as a possible stopping point, do not overlook Fort Wayne as a possibility with even greater bargain value.
+The city is rated well for low cost of doing business.
+Cost of living is also below the national average.
+The second largest city in Indiana at 264,000 people, Fort Wayne is connected to Indianapolis, and to the rest of the country, by I-69 (which runs south to Indianapolis and norther to Canada) and by Norfolk Southern Rail.
 Four U.S. Routes bisect the city, including US 24, US 27, US 30, and US 33.
 Fort Wayne has two municipal airports, both managed by the Fort Wayne–Allen County Airport Authority and Fort Wayne International Airport.
+Fort Wayne’s International Airport also houses the 122nd Fighter Wing of the Air National Guard.
 Major railroads in the city include Norfolk Southern and Chicago-Ft.
 Wayne Eastern Railroad.

 Evansville is the largest city in Southern Indiana; it is the commercial, medical, and cultural hub of Southwestern Indiana and the Illinois-Indiana-Kentucky tri-state area.
 The city has a broad economic base known for stability and diversity.
 The largest industries are health care, finance, education, and manufacturing, energy, warehousing and distribution.
 Evansville is the regional center for trade.